fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+>  I am really struggling with jest enzyme(best practices) , specially when I need to test redux components and sagas, can you please make a series on this?

 > Can you make a video where you show the difference between juniors and seniors with a focus on testing?

 > Can you make a video about message queues?